iVishalr/BigHOST/README.md

    2. Press 'y' to accept the incomming files.
 8. Now in you backend VM, go to backend-2022, and install the python dependecies using `pip3 install -r requirements.txt`.
 9. Now its time to start the backend server.
+10. Execute `docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest`
-10. We will lauch everything at once using tmuxinator.
+11. We will lauch everything at once using tmuxinator.
-11. In the terminal type the command `tmuxinator start project backend -p ./scripts/backend.yaml` to lauch the project.
+12. In the terminal type the command `tmuxinator start project backend -p ./scripts/backend.yaml` to lauch the project.
-12. Go to the tmux session by attaching to it (google if you don't know).
+13. Go to the tmux session by attaching to it (google if you don't know).
-13. Initially, the docker containers will not be available.
-So this process takes a while.
-14. Make sure that `redis` docker is running.
-15. Switch to the `flask_backend` window by pressing `ctrl+b` and `1`.
+14. Switch to the `flask_backend` window by pressing `ctrl+b` and `1`.
-16. Restart the flask server.
+15. Restart the flask server.
-17. Now our backend is ready for accepting submissions.
+16. Now our backend is ready for accepting submissions.

 ### Inside the Evaluator VM